Still Eighteen is a very unique alt-rock band with a distinctive brand of rock – think David Bowie meets Pixies.

 “That’s right, they’re a family band.
 But if you’re expecting warm ’n’ fuzzy, sing-songy tunes, you can ditch that image — and replace it with one where Jack and Meg White of the White Stripes have a badass baby that grows up to join them.
-The family that plays together SLAYS together.”
-Darryl Sterdan of “Tinnitist” (former national music critic, Sun Media)
+The family that plays together SLAYS together.” – Darryl Sterdan of “Tinnitist” (former national music critic for Sun Media)

 Or in the words of music blog, Noble Vybe: “Oh heck yes!
 We’ve seen bands composed of childhood friends, brothers and sisters.
 However, when you have a father, a mother and a daughter tearing the house down like Still Eighteen does, it’s quite the sight to see…”

 Still Eighteen was fortunate to be able to finish their European tour just before the borders closed in March 2020.
 They performed in Italy, Switzerland and Austria, headlining at some awesome venues!
 Since the pandemic, the band has been actively writing and recording new music and also had the exciting opportunity to be actors in a major Hollywood movie, (“Shotgun Wedding”) acting alongside Jennifer Lopez, Josh Duhamel, Lenny Kravitz, Cheech Marin & more!

 Still Eighteen has released multiple singles and music videos since the pandemic hit.
 Two of these songs were inspired by the pandemic -“I’m Finding It Hard to Believe in Something”, which so far has had hundreds of thousands of views/streams with hundreds of shares and comments from around the world.
 The song was featured on SiriusXM Canada with an interview of the band by Allison Dore.
 The other pandemic-inspired song is “Tomorrow”, which was released on March 12th.